leleueri/argos/README.md

 label | `String` | Label used into the notification *title* keyspaces | `List` | List of Object to defined the expected ConsistencyLevel for a given keyspace

+The "keyspace" object has two attributes :
+* name : to identify the keyspace
+* cl   : to define to expected ConsistencyLevel

 ### Notifiers